 15.And you gave them bread from heaven for their hunger and brought forth water from a rock for them for their thirst, and you said to them that they should go in to possess the land which you lifted up your hand to give to them.

-16.But they and our fathers were proud, and they stiffened their necks and did not obey your commandments.
+16.But they and our fathers were rebellious, and they stiffened their necks and did not obey your commandments.

-18.And even when they made a molten calf and said, ‘This is your God who brought you up from Egypt’, and committed great blasphemies,
+18.Even when they made a molten calf for themselves and said, ‘This is your God who brought you up from Egypt,’ and committed great blasphemies,

-19.you, in your abundant mercies, did not forsake them in the wilderness, neither did the pillar of cloud depart from being over them to lead them by day in the way, nor the pillar of fire by night to light the way that they should go.
+19.you, in your abundant mercies, did not forsake them in the wilderness, neither did the pillar of cloud depart from being over them by day, to lead them in the way, nor the pillar of fire by night, to light for them the way that they should go.

 20.And you gave your good Spirit to give them wisdom, and did not withhold your manna from their mouth, and you gave them water for their thirst.

-21.For forty years you sustained them in the wilderness.
-They lacked nothing; their garments did not wear out, and their feet did not swell.
+21.And forty years, you sustained them in the wilderness.
+They lacked nothing, their garments did not wear out, and their feet did not swell.

-22.And you gave them kingdoms and peoples and apportioned them a border, and they possessed the land of Sihon, even the land of the king of Heshbon, and the land of Og, king of Bashan.
+22.And you gave them kingdoms and peoples and divided them by a border, and they possessed the land of Sihon, even the land of the king of Heshbon, and the land of Og, king of Bashan.

-23.And their children you multiplied as the stars of heaven, and you brought them into the land which you had told their fathers to go in to possess.
+23.And their children, you multiplied like the stars of heaven, and you brought them into the land which you had told their fathers to go in to possess.

 24.So, the children went in and possessed the land, and you subdued before them the inhabitants of the land, the Canaanites, and you gave them into their hand, with their kings and the peoples of the land, to do with them as they pleased.

-25.And they took fortified cities, and a fertile land, and they took possession of houses all full of good things, wells already dug, vineyards, and olive yards, and fruit trees in abundance.
-And they ate and were satisfied, and they grew fat and delighted themselves in your great goodness.
+25.And they captured fortified cities with fertile land, and they took possession of houses full of every good thing, wells already dug, vineyards, and oliveyards, and fruit trees in abundance.
+And they ate and were sated, and they grew fat and delighted themselves in your great goodness.

-29.And you testified against them to turn them back to your law, but they were proud and would not take heed to your commandments.
-And they sinned against your judgments (which if a man do, he shall also live by them), and they turned a stubborn shoulder and stiffened their neck and would not hear.
+29.And you testified against them to turn them back to your law, but they were rebellious and would not take heed to your commandments.
+And they sinned against your judgments (which if a man do, he shall also live by them), and they gave you the shoulder, and stiffened their neck, and would not hear.

-30.And for many years you bore with them and testified against them with your spirit by the hand of your prophets, but they would not give ear.
-Therefore, you delivered them into the hands of the peoples of the earth.
+30.And for many years, you bore with them, yet, you testified against them by your Spirit, by the hand of your prophets, but they would not give ear.
+Therefore, you delivered them into the hand of the peoples of the lands.

-31.Yet, in your abundant mercies, you did not utterly destroy them or forsake them, for you are gracious and compassionate.
+31.Yet, in your abundant mercies, you did not utterly destroy them or forsake them, for you are a gracious and compassionate God.

-32.Now, therefore, our God, the great, the mighty, and dreadful God, who keeps covenant and mercy, let not all the distress which has befallen us, to our kings, to our princes, and to our priests, and to our prophets, and to our fathers, and to all your people, since the days of the kings of Assyria until this day, be a small thing before you.
+32.Now, therefore, our God, the great, the mighty, and dreadful God, who keeps covenant and mercy, let not all the hardship which has befallen us, our kings, our princes, and our priests, and our prophets, and our fathers, and all your people since the days of the kings of Assyria until this day be a small thing before you.

-33.Truly, you are just in all that you have brought upon us, for you have done right, and we have done wickedly.
+33.Truly, you are just in all that has befallen us (for you have dealt faithfully, and we have done wickedly),

-34.For our kings, our princes, and our fathers, did not observe your law, nor did we listen to your commands or your testimonies which you testified against us.
+34.even our kings, our princes, our priests, and our fathers.
+They did not observe your law, nor heed your commands or your testimonies which you testified against them.

-35.And they did not serve you with their kingdom, or with your abundant goodness which you gave them, or with the wide and fertile land that you delivered before them, nor did they turn from their wicked deeds.
+35.And in their kingdom, and in your abundant goodness which you gave them, and in the wide and fertile land that you set before them, they did not serve you, nor did they turn from their wicked deeds.

-36.Behold, we are slaves this day, and as for the land which you gave to our fathers to eat of its fruit and its good things, behold, we are slaves upon it.
+36.Behold, we are slaves this day; even upon the land which you gave to our fathers, to eat of its fruit and its goodness, behold, we are slaves.

-37.And its abundant produce is for the kings whom you set over us because of our sins, and they rule over our bodies, and over our livestock, according to their pleasure, and we are in great distress.
+37.And its abundant produce belongs to the kings whom you have set over us because of our sins, and they rule over our bodies, and over our livestock, according to their pleasure, and we are in great distress.

-38.And because of all this, we are making a firm covenant and writing it, and our princes, our Levites, and our priests, set their seal to it.
+38.And because of all this, we are making a firm covenant in writing, and our princes, our Levites, and our priests are setting their seal upon it.”

 Nehemiah 10